 The word Mystere is the French way of saying mystery.
-So what is the mystery here?
+So, what is the mystery here?
 I have no idea!

-In spite of all those shortcomings, the performance was mesmerizing.
+Despite all those shortcomings, the performance was mesmerizing.
 From the dancing duo on straps to the thundering drums or the flying acrobats, all the performers excelled and delighted us.

-“Illuminate” exploded on the scene as a finalist on America’s Got Talent and then took the world by a storm.
+“Illuminate” exploded on the scene as a finalist on America’s Got Talent and then took the world by storm.

-In Las Vegas, Illuminate plays at the Stratosphere tower with several show times every day.
+In Las Vegas, Illuminate plays at the Stratosphere Tower with several show times every day.
 The ticket prices are more reasonable than the big-ticket shows.